 Cold Brew vs. Iced Coffee: What's the Difference?

-At the first sign of summer, many coffee-lovers switch their order from a hot drink to something more refreshing.
+At the first sign of warm weather, many coffee-lovers switch their order from a hot drink to something more refreshing.
 There are two main ways to consume coffee cold: iced coffee and cold brew.
 Though these beverages are often lumped together, there are major differences between the recipes that affect the taste and the price of the coffee in your cup.

 Iced coffee and cold brew are made from the same ingredients—water and ground coffee beans—but they aren't prepared the same way.
 Iced coffee starts as regular coffee—a.k.a coffee that's brewed in hot water.
 After this quick process, the coffee is poured over ice and served chilled.
 Sometimes coffee shops store extra hot-brewed coffee in the refrigerator to be made into iced coffee later.